s6465456/google-apps-shell/trunk/README.txt

   * Creating resource calendars from a CSV file containing calendar resource information.
   * ...and any other interesting combination of Google Apps API commands.

+To run GASI on Mac OS X, double click on the gasi.app file in the mac folder.

-To run GASI on a Mac, double click on the gasi.app file.
-An executable for Windows is coming soon.
-In the meantime, to run GAS or GASI from any computer, you can have your computer open it with Python.
-This can be done by navigating to this directory from a terminal, andexecute a command to open gasi.py with Python.
-This command is typically "python gasi.py"
+To run GASI on Windows, double click on the gasi.exe file in the windows directory.

+To run GAS or GASI from any computer with Python installed, you can run the gasi.py file with Python.
+This can be done by navigating to this directory from a terminal, then execute a command to open gasi.py with Python.
+This command is typically "python gasi.py" (provided your environment path or bash aliases are set up to use the term "python").

 For more information, see:
     https://code.google.com/p/google-apps-shell